-India’s second highest waterfalls after Nohkalikai are the Jog Falls of Karnataka with a 830 feet long drop.
-The Sharavati River flowing through the Western Ghats, magnificently splits into four channels, named – Raja, Rani, Roarer and Rocket.
+India’s second-highest waterfalls after Nohkalikai are the Jog Falls of Karnataka with an 830 feet long drop.
+The Sharavati River flowing through the Western Ghats magnificently splits into four channels, named – Raja, Rani, Roarer and Rocket.
 The tallest, out of the four is evidently ‘Raja Fall’ with the longest continuous plunge.
 Visitors can access the steps made by the tourism department at the bottom of the hill to get a clearer and a beautiful view of the Jog Falls.
-The dense green cover, the natural habitat of the region and the white thick smoke like water enhances the beauty of the waterfall.
+The dense green cover, the natural habitat of the region and the white thick smoke-like water enhances the beauty of the waterfall.

 How to reach: Nearest Airport – Hubli Airport.
 Nearest Railway Station – Talaguppa (13 km from location) and Sagara (30 km from location).
 Nearest bus Station – Sagara, Siddapura and Jog Falls Bus stop.

 Best Time: August – December

 Called the Niagara Falls of India, the Chitrakoot falls stand tall at the height of 29 meters.
 It is known to the widest waterfall of the country as it Kalahandi region of Odisha, enters Andhra Pradesh and finally flows into the Godavari River.
 Also known as Chitakote Falls, on the left bank of the fall, a Hindu shrine of Lord Shiva is located.
 This is one of the most beautiful waterfalls in India.
 And its also one of the best international travel experiences in India.

 How to reach: The nearest airports are Allahbad ((135 kms from Chitrakoot), Khajuraho( 175 kms) and Varanasi (275 kms).
 By rail, the nearest station is Karvi (8km).
 You can also reach by state connected buses from Allahabad, Kanpur and Banda